ArfNtz/themes/presentation.md

+Professional pen picture

-# I'm a software designer & coder
+# I'm a designer & programmer
-## I work on enterprise management systems
+## I work in software development and integration

 # I do these things ...
 ## I design
-I currently work on retirement pensions at the french Ministry of Education.
+I currently work on human resources management software at the french Ministry of Education.
-The government defines the way pensions are managed.
-This implies undergoing changes to the information system.
+Undergoing changes on the information system are consequences of the government's decisions.
-I provide software for data analysis of the individual retirement accounts.
+In particular I provide software for data analysis of the individual pension accounts.
-The database holds 1.400.000 accounts.
 ## I code
 I write code most of which is in java, angular or swift language.
+Quality and continuous delivery makes coding interesting to me, as we nail user expectations.
 ## I teach
-I teach to pensions administrators how to use new softwares.
+I teach pension administrators how to use the software.
 I write papers, organize events, and speak.

-# Things I love
+# Things I like
 ## Explore
 I'm curious about others.
-I try to imagine how we could better.
+I try to imagine how we could do things in better ways.
 My activity often goes from proofs of concepts to frameworks.
 This lead me, a few years ago, to set up a complete framwork and software environement for http://www.Xloan.fr On my spare time I experiment, here http://www.arfntz.fr and there https://github.com/arfntz, with mobile devices and distributed architectures.